 Throughout COVID-19 restrictions One Family’s Parenting Team continue to offer group-based parenting courses.

-One Family offer three parenting courses which will be offered live, weekly through Zoom, an online platform in Autumn 2021.
+One Family offer four parenting courses which will be offered live, weekly through Zoom, an online platform in Autumn 2021.

 You can book your place on the course today by following the steps outlined below.
 Each course costs only €30.